LTD Benefit Calculation

 Request Detailed Calculation

-When you receive your first LTD payment, request:
+When you receive your first LTD payment, request in writing:

 Common Errors

-- Incorrect percentage - 60% vs 50% based on time on LTD
+- Incorrect percentage — confirm 60% vs 50% based on your actual months-on-LTD count

 How to Challenge